 Born in Hong Kong in 1979, Fung Lam studied composition with Martin Butler, Michael Finnissy and Michael Zev Gordon at the Universities of Southampton and Sussex, and was awarded a doctorate degree in composition from the latter in 2012.
 In the same year he received the Young Artist Award 2011 from the Hong Kong Arts Development Council.

-He currently serves as a member of the Performing Arts Committee at the West Kowloon Cultural District Authority and as an arts advisor (music) at the Hong Kong Arts Development Council.
+He currently serves as an arts advisor (music) at the Hong Kong Arts Development Council, and has previously served as as a member of the Performing Arts Committee at the West Kowloon Cultural District Authority.